nice-registry/all-the-package-names/README.md

 # all-the-package-names

-A perpetually out-of-date list of all the 198,000+ public package names on npm
+A perpetually out-of-date list of all the 206271+ public package names on npm

 ## Installation

-Download node at [nodejs.org](http://nodejs.org) and install it, if you haven't already.

 ```sh
 npm install all-the-package-names --save